acolomba/blackvuesync/README.md

 Other options:
 * ```--max-used-disk```: Downloads stop once the specified used disk percentage threshold is reached.
 Defaults to 90%.
+* ```--timeout```: Sets a timeout for establishing a connection to the dashcam, in seconds.
+This is a float.
+Defaults to 10.0 seconds.
 * ```--quiet```: Quiets down output messages, except for unexpected errors.
 Takes precedence over ```-verbose```.
 * ```--verbose```: Increases verbosity.
 Can be specified multiple times to indicate additional verbosity.